lucendio/lecture-devops-infos/content/assignments/deliverables/tutorial-solutions.md

 * a folder per tutorial named after the tutorial
 * each folder contains:
   * all deliverables
   * documentation to provide context if necessary

 ### Remarks

+* details about deliverables can be found in every tutorial description
-* example solutions are meant just as an inspiration not to copy/paste and hand in
+* example solutions are meant just as an inspiration not to be copy/pasted and handed in